 The Study will be required to adhere to E&S requirements during construction.
 Water quality would be protected by implementing stringent erosion and sediment control plans with BMPs appropriate to protect water quality during construction activities.
 Post-construction stormwater management and compliance with TMDLs will be accounted for in the stormwater design and water quality monitoring to comply with required permits.
-Post-construction stormwater management and compliance with TMDLs will be accounted for in the stormwater design and water quality monitoring to comply with required permits.
+Post-construction stormwater management and compliance with TMDLs will be accounted for in the stormwater management and compliance with TMDLs will be accounted for in the stormwater management and compliance with TMDLs will be accounted for in the stormwater design and water quality monitoring to comply with required permits.
 Other measures may also be considered in particularly sensitive watersheds after further coordination with MDE, such as redundant erosion and sediment control measures in especially sensitive watersheds or providing on-site environmental monitors during construction to provide extra assurance that erosion and sediment control measures are fully implemented and functioning as designed.